NixOS/nix.dev/source/tutorials/nix-language.md

             5|
 ```

 Interpolated expressions can be arbitrarily nested.
+Note that the `+` sign in the following example is the concatenation operator which is taking a string as its second argument.
 (This can become hard to read, and we recommend to avoid it in practice.)

 Example: